Extract from the website of Stentor, UK Distributors for Ozark....

-It is a square neck resonator guitar for lap-style playing, and is constructed with a select Spruce top and Mahogany back and sides, classic Sunburst finish, 12-fret neck, flat fingerboard, open/slotted headstock, and inverted tuners for easy seated lap-style operation.
+Square neck resonator guitar for lap-style playing, which has a Spruce top and Mahogany back and sides, Sunburst finish, 12-fret neck, believed to be Maple, flat fingerboard, understood to be Ovangkol, of typical width for Dobro/Square-neck resonators, of 2"/51.5mm. at the nut, 2.4"/61mm. at the 12th. fret body join, open/slotted headstock, and inverted tuners for easy seated lap-style operation.

 The Resonator assembly is of the classic Inverted Cone & "Spider" construction particularly used for Bluegrass.
 UK New SRP: £420.00.